kfayzullin/RMixpanel/README.md

   - `segmentation/`: get the segmentation matrix using `mixpanelGetSegmentation`.
   - `retention/`: get the retention matrix using `mixpanelGetRetention`.
   - `addiction/`: get the addiction matrix using `mixpanelGetAddiction`.
+  - `engage/`:
-  - `engage/`: get the requested people profiles using `mixpanelGetProfiles`.
+    - get the requested people profiles using `mixpanelGetProfiles`.
+    - update a people profiles using `mixpanelUpdateProfiles` (coming w/ version 0.1-4).
   - `stream/query/`: get events of selected people profiles using `mixpanelGetEventsForProfiles`.
   - `export/`: get event data as R matrix using `mixpanelGetEvents`.
 - Get people profile count for custom queries using `mixpanelGetProfilesCount`.